LiorSinai/liorsinai.github.io/_posts/2020-12-15-julia-review.md

 The Julia community is playing catch-up with Python and has the second-mover advantage of knowing what works and what doesn't.
 But there simply are not as many packages, features, tutorials or videos as Python has.
 Fewer people ask questions on StackOverflow or Discourse.
-Like many opensource projects, the documentation is often lacking.[^pie] The language itself is changing fast, and some code on Julia Academy's own online tutorials is already out of date.[^out_of_date]
+Like many open-source projects, the documentation is often lacking.[^pie] The language itself is changing fast, and some code on Julia Academy's own online tutorials is already out of date.[^out_of_date]
 Then there is all the massive amounts of legacy code in companies and institutions.
 So if you're a beginner programmer, you can stop reading now.
 My advice is focus on Python.
 It has more resources and will get you further.